 All adults working with children are CRB cleared (background checked) and have Safeguarding training.
 There are up to date policies on all areas related to health and safety in school and these are available on the school website or on request.
-There is a Safeguarding Lead and Deputy in school.
+Ms Simmonds is the Safeguarding Lead and Mrs Webber is the Safeguarding Deputy Lead in school.
 There are members of staff who are first aid trained and the school site has regular safety inspections as does all electrical equipment.
 Any trips or visits are risk assessed prior to departure and the school educational visits policy is followed.